JADES: Low Surface Brightness Galaxies at 0.4 < z < 0.8 in GOODS-S: Comparison of LSBs with Other Samples

 The star formation histories estimated by \texttt{bagpipes} for all three samples are displayed in Figure \ref{fig:SEDs_SFHs}.
 Each column in the figure represents a sample, with the $0.4 < z < 0.8$ LSBs on the left, the $0.4 < z < 0.8$ HSBs in the middle, and the $z < 0.4$ LSBs on the right.
 In the top row, we show the posterior median SED from \texttt{bagpipes} for every object in the rest frame normalised to the flux at 2 microns rest frame.
 The bottom row shows the posterior median SFH for each object, with the darker line of each sample showing the median of these SFHs.
 Since we are interested in the $0.4 < z < 0.8$ LSB sample, we overplot the sample median SFH on the other two columns for comparison.

-We show the best-fit SED of each object from \texttt{bagpipes} using the data from the JADES catalogue (see \ref{sec:data}).
+We show the best-fit SED of each object from \texttt{bagpipes} using the data from the JADES catalogue (see Section \ref{sec:data}).
 It should be noted that, although we only show the posterior median SFH for each object, the posterior distributions of SFHs for both LSB samples are not well constrained.
 In particular, the difference between the 16th and 84th percentile values of the onset of star formation is on average $\sim$3.5 Gyr for the individual LSB SFHs.
-These individual uncertainties are not shown in Figure \ref{fig:SEDs_SFHs}.
+These individual uncertainties are not shown in Figure \ref{fig:SEDs_SFHs}, but we stress the importance of spectroscopic follow-up studies on these higher-redshift LSBs in order to constrain their SFHs.

 The bottom row of Figure \ref{fig:SEDs_SFHs} shows that our higher redshift LSBs start star formation anywhere from 1 Gyr to 7 Gyr after the Big Bang ($z \sim 4$ to $z \sim 0.5$).
 The randomly picked HSBs at similar stellar mass and redshift also start star formation at a similar range, as shown by the sample median SFHs.
 While the spread of SFHs in all three samples is wide, we see that it is possible for the higher redshift LSBs to start forming stars at around same point in their lives as the HSBs.
 The sample median history for the HSBs plateaus at a SFR of $\sim 0.01 M_{\odot}$ yr$^{-1}$ around $z \sim 2$, while the sample median history for the higher redshift LSBs plateaus at a SFR of $\sim 0.002 M_{\odot}$ yr$^{-1}$ also at around $z \sim 2$.
+However, this difference could be due to the HSB sample having a higher median stellar mass (see Figure \ref{fig:Av_stellar_mass}), as opposed to having inherently less star formation.
 Hydrodynamical simulations on LSB objects from \cite{martin2019} indicate that LSBs and HSBs come from the same progenitors at $z > 2$, but LSB progenitors form stars more rapidly early on.
-However, the individual SFHs in Figure \ref{fig:SEDs_SFHs} indicate that the HSBs started forming stars earlier and more rapidly.
+Interestingly, the individual SFHs in Figure \ref{fig:SEDs_SFHs} indicate that the HSBs started forming stars earlier and more rapidly.
 Simulations from \cite{perez_montano2022} show that spin parameters differentiate between LSBs and HSBs at $z \sim 2$.
-Galaxies with higher spin parameters are more likely to be extended, which decreases their surface brightness and increases the likelihood of the galaxy evolving into a LSB.
+Galaxies with higher spin parameters are more likely to be extended, which decreases their surface brightness and increases the likelihood of the galaxy evolving into a LSB, as supported by our size-mass relation in Figure \ref{fig:size-mass}.